-However, EDPL 304(C) provides, in relevant part, that "[i]n the event a condemnee . . . unreasonably fails to provide the condemnor with all papers reasonably necessary to effect a valid transfer of title as acquired, within ninety days of receipt, the condemnor's obligation to pay interest on the amount of the offer shall be suspended until such time as the condemnee accepts the offer as payment in full, or as an advance payment."
-Even though the petitioner did not execute the written Superseding Agreement for Advance Payment, the accrual of interest on the sum deposited in the special interest bearing account was suspended pursuant to EDPL 304(C) beginning on November 5, 2014.
-The State notified the petitioner on that date of the documents that the State needed in order to release the advance payment to the petitioner.
+Additionally, even though the petitioner did not execute the Agreement of Adjustment and Release of Owner, under the circumstances presented here, the accrual of interest was suspended pursuant to EDPL 304(C) beginning on November 5, 2014.
+In a letter dated November 5, 2014, the State notified the petitioner that the State needed certain documents in order to release the advance payment to the petitioner.
 The State presented evidence demonstrating that the petitioner failed to provide the State with some of the requested documents.
-In response, the petitioner failed to demonstrate that it had provided the State with all of the requested documents, that the requested documents were not reasonably necessary to effect a valid transfer of title to the State, or that it had been unable to obtain the requested documents.
+In response, the petitioner failed to demonstrate that it had provided the State with all of the requested documents, that the requested documents were not reasonably necessary to effect a valid transfer of title to the State, or that it had [\3]been unable to obtain the requested documents.

-Accordingly, we remit the matter to the Court of Claims to calculate the amount of interest at the statutory rate of 9% per annum that accrued on the offer of just compensation from March 12, 2014, through November 4, 2014 (see State Finance Law § 16).
+Accordingly, we remit the matter to the Court of Claims to calculate the amount of interest at the statutory rate of 9% per annum that accrued on the offer of just compensation from September 17, 2013, through December 3, 2013, and from June 5, 2014, through November 4, 2014 (see State Finance Law § 16).